Ellie Goulding: Philanthropy

-Goulding has dedicated herself to using her platform to advocate for a range of social issues, including environmental protection, gender equality, mental health awareness, support for the homeless, and LGBTQ+ rights.
+Goulding has dedicated herself to using her platform to advocate for a range of social issues, including environmental protection, gender equality, mental health awareness, support for the homeless, the victims of sexual harassment in the music industry, and LGBTQ+ rights.

 Social issues

-In 2010, Goulding participated in the Bupa Great North Run for the British Heart Foundation.
-In 2011, Goulding ran the She Runs LA event for charity Students Run LA, which aims to increase access to sport for less privileged children across the Los Angeles Unified School District.
+In 2010, Goulding participated in the Bupa Great North Run for the British Heart Foundation (BHF).
+In 2011, Goulding ran the She Runs LA event for the charity Students Run LA, which aims to increase access to sport for less privileged children across the Los Angeles Unified School District.

-In 2012, she partnered with Pandora Radio, one dollar for each sale of her mixtape was donated to the Free the Children charity.
-On 1 June 2013, Goulding performed at Gucci's global concert event in London whose campaign "Chime for Change" aims to raise awareness of women's issues in terms of education, health and justice.
+In 2012, she partnered with the internet radio Pandora.
+One dollar for each sale of her mixtape was donated to the Free the Children charity.
+On 1 June 2013, Goulding performed at Gucci's global concert event in London, whose campaign "Chime for Change" aims to raise awareness of women's issues in terms of education, health and justice.